 Permanently unconscious patients can sometimes live for years with artificial feeding and hydration without regaining consciousness.
 If food and water are removed, death will occur in a relatively short time due to dehydration, rather than starvation.
 Such a course of action generally includes a plan of medication to keep the patient comfortable.

 When you make your health care documents, you can choose whether you want artificially administered food and water withheld or provided.
 This decision is difficult for many people.
 Keep in mind that as long as you are able to communicate your wishes, by whatever means, you will not be denied food and water if you want it.

-If you want death to occur naturally -- without life-prolonging intervention -- it does not mean you must forgo treatment to alleviate pain or keep you comfortable.
-This type of care, sometimes known as "comfort care" is now more commonly called "palliative care."
+If you want death to occur naturally—without life-prolonging intervention—it does not mean you must give up treatment to alleviate pain or keep you comfortable.
+This type of care, sometimes known as "comfort care," is now more commonly called "palliative care."

 Rather than focusing on a cure or prolonging life, palliative care emphasizes quality of life and dignity by helping a patient remain comfortable and free from pain until life ends naturally.
 Palliative care may be administered at home, in a hospice facility, or at a hospital.

 You may wish to spend some time educating yourself about palliative care.
 You can include your feelings and preferences about such care in your living will.